-Long-term Incentive Plan
+Long-Term Incentive Plan

-Long-term incentive plan expense of \$127 and \$316 during the three and nine month periods ended September 30, 2014 relates to deferred and restricted units which vest over a three year period, and is a non-cash item.
-Long-term incentive plan expense was not included in the forecast.
+Long-term incentive plan expense of \$130 and \$446 during the three and twelve month periods ended December 31, 2014 relates to deferred and restricted units which vest over a three year period, and is a non-cash item.
+The increase in long-term incentive plan expense is explained by the additional 182,915 deferred units issued in February 2014.